 In a truck accident case, you may be able to recover several types of compensation, including for medical expenses, lost wages, loss of earning capacity, pain and suffering, emotional distress, property damage, and in some cases, punitive damages.
 The specific types and amounts of compensation will depend on the details of your case.

-How long does a truck accident case take to resolve?
+How long does a case take to resolve?

 The length of a truck accident case can vary widely and depends on many factors, including the complexity of the case, the number of parties involved, the severity of your injuries, and whether the case is settled out of court or goes to trial.
 A simple case might be resolved in a few months, while a complex case could take several years.